-Drug addiction, also called substance use disorder, is a disease that affects a person's brain and behavior and leads to an inability to control the use of a legal or illegal drug or medication.
+Drug addiction, also known as a Substance Use Disorder, is a disease that affects a person's brain and behavior, leading to the inability to control their use of a legal or illegal drug or medication.
 Substances such as alcohol, marijuana and nicotine also are considered drugs.
-When one is addicted, use of a drug may continue despite the harm it causes.
+When one is addicted, the use of a drug may continue despite the harm it causes.

 Mental health problems and substance use disorders sometimes occur together.
 This is because:

 - Certain illegal drugs can cause people with an addiction to experience one or more symptoms of a mental health problem.

 - Mental health problems can sometimes lead to alcohol or drug use, as some people with a mental health problem may misuse these substances as a form of self-medication.

 - Mental and substance use disorders share some underlying causes, including changes in brain composition, genetic vulnerabilities, and early exposure to stress or trauma.

 More than one in four adults living with serious mental health problems also has a substance use disorder.
 Substance use disorders occur more frequently with certain mental health conditions, including depression, anxiety disorders, schizophrenia and other personality disorders.